corneliusroot/QuickStatus/README.md

 - Announces system hostname and uptime

 Known Issues:
-Logic for port 80 usage could be better, and using 'lsof' to check for services takes a long time on busy systems.
+- Logic for port 80 usage could be better, and using 'lsof' to check for services takes a long time on busy systems.
+- File Systems report width gets screwy with the long line lengths used by Logical Volumes.